python/cpython/Doc/library/asyncio-task.rst

 .. function:: create_task(coro, \*, name=None)

-   Wrap the *coro* :ref:`coroutine <coroutine>` into a task and schedule its execution.
-Return the task object.
+   Wrap the *coro* :ref:`coroutine <coroutine>` into a Task and schedule its execution.
+Return the Task object.

    If *name* is not ``None``, it is set as the name of the task using :meth:`Task.set_name`.